THE APPEALS COUNCIL DENIES MORE THAN 80% OF APPEALS

 This means that the SSA doesn’t collect records from past operations.
 They also do not collect records from past hospital stays or injuries.
 They may not collect all of your records, even though it is your past records that prove you cannot work.
 It is up to you to make sure the Appeals Council has all of the evidence in your case.

-HIRE OUR SSD LAW FIRM TO HELP YOU WIN SSD BENEFITS
+HIRE OUR SSD LAW FIRM TO HELP YOU WIN BENEFITS

-Cases that are not reversed or remanded at the Appeals Council must then be filed in Federal Court.
+If the Appeals Council denies your case, there is another appeal option.
+For example, you can appeal to Federal Court.
 There is a 60 day time limit to appeal to Federal Court.
-However, you need an attorney to go to Federal Court.
+However, you should hire an attorney to go to Federal Court.
 The attorney must be admitted to the court in order to appeal your case.
 You will also need to pay a filing fee.
 Additionally, you will need to file the proper paperwork.

 For example, you will need to file a Complaint.
 You must serve the Complaint on the correct parties in the case.
 You serve the complaint with a summons.
 There are many specific rules that you must follow or the Federal Court may not hear your appeal.
-If you need to find out more about how to appeal to Federal Court, then you can do so on our website.
-Learn more about Federal Court review.
+Learn how to request Federal Court review.
+If the U.S. District Court denies review, then you can appeal to the a Circuit Court.
+Finally, you can appeal your case to the US Supreme Court.

 THE ATTORNEY FEE AT THE APPEALS COUNCIL